ed-mare/profile_action/README.md

 # ProfileAction

-This gem profiles actions with [ruby-prof](https://github.com/ruby-prof/ruby-prof) and logs results to a specified log (intended for Rails log).
+This gem profiles controller actions with [ruby-prof](https://github.com/ruby-prof/ruby-prof).
+It logs results to the app log.
 It prints results with the RubyProf::FlatPrinter which is succinct.
-Results can be printed in JSON so it can be consumed by a log manager like Splunk, etc.
+Results can be output in JSON so it can be consumed by a log manager/analyzer like Splunk, etc.

-Motivation: profiling can be turned on/off on a troublesome action in production by setting an environment variable.
-Results are logged to the Rails logger (if configured) so no extra steps are required to pipe it into your log manager.
+Motivation: Profiling can be turned on/off on problematic actions in production by setting an environment variable.
+Results are logged to your app log so no extra steps are required to pipe it into your log manager.
+The log manager can analyzed the data over time.

-**This is a WIP.**
+**This is a WIP.** Known to work with Rails 5.1.x and Ruby 2.3.x.

 ## Installation
 Add this line to your application's Gemfile: